Eagle Eye: Critical response

-On Rotten Tomatoes, the film holds an approval rating of 26% based on 183 reviews, with an average rating of 4.70/10.
+On Rotten Tomatoes, the film holds an approval rating of 27% based on 181 reviews, with an average rating of 4.70/10.
 The site's critical consensus reads, "Eagle Eye is a preposterously plotted thriller that borrows heavily from other superior films."
-Metacritic gave the film an average score of 43 out of 100, based on reviews from 28 critics, indicating "mixed or average reviews".
+Metacritic gave the film an average score of 43 out of 100, based on reviews from 28 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film two out of four stars, saying: "The word 'preposterous' is too moderate to describe Eagle Eye.
 This film contains not a single plausible moment after the opening sequence, and that's borderline.
 It's not an assault on intelligence.
 It's an assault on consciousness."
 James Berardinelli of ReelViews gave the film one and a half stars out of four, saying: "This movie tests the viewing public's tolerance for enduring crass stupidity when the payoff is a series of repetitive, ADD-infected chase scenes.
 Director D.J.
 Caruso does a moderately good job of hiding how incredibly dumb this screenplay is by keeping things moving at such a whirlwind pace that a lot more seems to be happening than actually is.
 In reality, the chase scenes don't mean anything because they don't advance the plot—it's mice on a treadmill, running and running and not getting anywhere."
 The Hollywood Reporter called it a "slick, silly techno-thriller" and "Even those who surrender all disbelief at the door will be hard pressed not to smirk at some of the wildly improbable plotting."

-Josh Rosenblatt of The Austin Chronicle enjoyed the film, calling it "good, manic fun plus a heavy dose of political intrigue adding up to two hours of clamorous, mind-numbing nonsense," calling it "Transporter 2 on crack."
+Josh Rosenblatt of The Austin Chronicle enjoyed the film, calling it "good, manic fun plus a heavy dose of political intrigue adding up to two hours of clamorous, mind-numbing nonsense" while drawing favorable comparisons to Enemy of the State and The Terminator series.
 William Arnold of the Seattle Post-Intelligencer also gave Eagle Eye a positive review, remarking that it's "engrossing as an intellectual puzzle" and "a solid thriller."
 Mark Bell of Film Threat said: "the film isn't a complete waste of your time [...] but don't expect anything brilliant."
 Neely Tucker of The Washington Post said that Eagle Eye is "sometimes entertaining" but "doesn't have much to say."
 Lisa Schwarzbaum of Entertainment Weekly called it "A brain-squandering thriller."
 Robert Koehler of Variety felt that the film's "first 35 minutes sizzle" but "the story [becomes] near-parody in the final act."